 The negative review is the act of rehashing and embellishing conversations in our minds after an interaction has already occurred, while at the same time focusing on our perceived shortcomings.
 It is a shameful, demoralizing, and unproductive process.
 These following steps will help you to overcome the negative review and put your thoughts back into balance.

 - Notice that it’s happening.
 Observe that you are feeling lured inward and pulled into the content.
 Identify the trigger and when it occurred.
-Notice your suffering, and be compassionate.
+Notice your suffering, and be compassionate with yourself.

 - Label the temptation to ruminate, by saying, “This is the ‘Negative Review!’”

 - Be suspicious of your mind.
 Do not trust this process of investigating your thoughts.
 The mind is not your friend at this point.
 It is doing a lot of repeating and reviewing; it is stuck in the same gear, doing an endless loop.
 And it’s shaming.
 Don’t participate.

 - Think briefly about your usual triggers with social interactions.
-Do you worry about being misunderstood, blamed, or judged?
-Are you afraid of looking dumb, awkward, anxious, rude, or foolish?
+Do you worry about being dismissed, misunderstood, blamed, or judged?
+Are you afraid of looking dumb, needy, incompetent, awkward, anxious, rude, or foolish?
 You may be jumping to the wrong conclusions.
 This incorrect process of using negative feelings to assess reality is called “emotional reasoning.”
 Emotional reasoning happens when we say, “it feels true, so it must be true.”
 But feeling judged doesn’t actually equate to being judged.
 Feeling stupid doesn’t equate to sounding stupid.
-For this reason, it would be helpful to use the coping statement, “It feels true but it might not be true.”
+For this reason, it would be helpful to consider that, “It feels true but it might not be true.”

 - Don’t try to find evidence.
 When we use worry as “evidence” that things are going poorly, we also fall into the trap of “self-confirmatory bias” — proving to ourselves over and over again that the worst thing is really happening.
 But anxiety isn’t the most reliable tool for measuring social interactions.
 Feelings matter a great deal, but they shouldn’t be used as explanations for reality.
 The truth is, our anxiety isn’t so easily detected by others, and we can actually be anxious and socially competent at the same time!